o-ran-sc/nonrtric/docs/overview.rst

 - One version implemented in Go as a micro service, one in Go as an Information Coordination Service Consumer.
 - Repo: *nonrtric/rapp/ransliceassurance*
-- Documentation at the `O-DU Slice Assurance site <https://docs.o-ran-sc.org/projects/o-ran-sc-nonrtric-rapp-ransliceassurance>`__.
+- Documentation at the :doc:`O-DU Slice Assurance documentation site <ransliceassurance:index>`.